 Heart Notes: Ginger, rosemary, geranium, and lavandin

-Base Notes: Vetiver, patchouli, cedar, and olibanum
+Base Notes: Vetiver, patchouli, cedarwood, and olibanum